AR-js-org/AR.js-Docs/docs/index.md

 ### Image Tracking Example

+There is a [Codepen](https://codepen.io/nicolocarpignoli/pen/vYOeYKd) for you to try.
+Below you can find also a live example.

 Please follow these simple steps:

 - Create a new project with the code below (or [open this live example](https://ar-js-org.github.io/AR.js/aframe/examples/image-tracking/nft/) and go directly to the last step)